Odious debt

 In international law, odious debt, also known as illegitimate debt, is a legal theory that says that the national debt incurred by a despotic regime should not be enforceable.
 Such debts are, thus, considered by this doctrine to be personal debts of the government that incurred them and not debts of the state.
 In some respects, the concept is analogous to the invalidity of contracts signed under coercion.
 Whether or not it is possible to discharge debts in this manner is a matter of dispute.

 History

-The concept has antecedents dating back to the 1800s and support from diverse fields such as economics, philosophy, political science, history, and law.
+The concept has antecedents dating back to the 1800s and has received support from diverse fields such as economics, philosophy, political science, history, and law.

 The concept of odious debt was formalized in a 1927 treatise by Alexander Nahum Sack, a Russian émigré legal theorist.
 It was based on two 19th-century precedents—Mexico's repudiation of debts incurred by Emperor Maximilian, and the denial by the United States of Cuban liability for debts incurred by the Spanish colonial regime.